Saturday, September 30, 2023

 I find that players are less like to take the mercenary/murderhobo approach to dealing with NPCs when they are given another option to deal with them.
 Like Arnold's example in the post linked above, it's no wonder players would default to killing every guard that gets in their way if every one is perfectly disciplined and unable to be bribed, intimidated, or otherwise convinced.
 But give a PC a reason to get shitfaced with one and they'll take it, 9 times out of 10.

-Art by Max Ernst, who in my view is the most D&Dable surrealist.
+Art by Max Ernst, an eminently D&Dable surrealist.

 Monday, July 31, 2023